 Remarks: Germany is not included in GDP per worker.
 GDP per worker is missing for Sweden and Greece in 1950, and for Portugal in 1998.
 The EU comprises Belgium, Denmark, Finland, France, Greece, Holland, Ireland, Italy, Luxembourg, Portugal, Spain, Sweden, Germany, the UK and Austria.
 Source: Pwt6, OECD Economic Outlook No. 65 1999 via Eco Win and World Bank Global Development Network Growth Database.
-Figure 1.5: Standard deviation of the log of GDP per capita and per worker across 12 EU countries, 1950-1998.
+Figure 1.4: Standard deviation of GDP per capita and per worker across 12 EU countries, 1950-1998. pushing the technological frontier further out, while others try to imitate and catch up.
 1.4.5 A bird's-eye view of the data In the following no serious econometrics is attempted.
 We use the term "trend" in an admittedly loose sense.
 Figure 1.4 shows the time profile for the standard deviation of y itself for 12 EU countries, whereas Figure 1.5 and Figure 1.6 show the time profile of the standard deviation of log y and the time profile of the coefficient of variation, respectively.
 Comparing the upward trend in Figure 1.4 with the downward trend in the two other figures, we have an illustration of the fact that the movement of the standard deviation of y itself does not capture income convergence.
-To put it another way: although there seems to be conditional income convergence with respect to the two scale-free measures, Figure 1.4 shows that this tendency to convergence is not so strong as to produce a narrowing of the absolute distance between the EU countries.6
+To put it another way: although there seems to be conditional income convergence with respect to the two scale-free measures, Figure 1.4 shows that this tendency to convergence is not so strong as to produce a narrowing of the absolute distance between the EU countries.7 7Unfortunately, sometimes misleading graphs or texts to graphs about across-country [©] Groth, Lecture notes in Economic Growth, (mimeo) 2016.